jonathan-fielding/SimpleStateManager/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Release Log

+###2.2.5 - June 12, 2014
+* Fixed issue where it didnt work when you zoom the browser

 ###2.2.4 - March 12, 2014
 * Fixed issue where respond.js would trick SimpleStateManager into thinking the matchMedia API was fully supported.